 There are two kinds of allocation:

-- Quick allocation request (1 quarter only, 30000 wallclock core hours)
+- Quick allocation request (1 quarter only, up to 30,000 wallclock core hours)

-- Allocation request (submitted at most quarterly for up to 4 quarters at a time)
+- Normal Allocation request (submitted at most quarterly for up to 4 quarters at a time)

 Quick allocation process

 Quick allocations are for PIs who are new to having a CHPC allocation.
-PIs may submit a quick allocation request which is for 30000 wallclock core hours for the current calendar quarter at any time during the quarter.
-It is expected that after gaining experience using our systems with the quick allocation, the allocation process (below) should be followed.
+PIs may submit a quick allocation request for up to30,000 wallclock core hours for the current calendar quarter at any time during the quarter.
+It is expected that after gaining experience using our systems with the quick allocation, the allocation process (below) will be followed.
 Quick allocations are reviewed by senior CHPC staff and awarded at CHPC's discretion.

-Requests for allocations are accepted 4 times per year.
-The due dates for the four opportunities are set each quarter:
+Requests for allocations are accepted 4 times per year, according to the following schedule

-- Early December (for allocation beginning January 1st)
+- December 1st for allocation beginning January 1st

-- Early March (for allocations beginning April 1st)
+- March 1st for allocations beginning April 1st

-- Early June (for allocations beginning July 1st)
+- June 1st for allocations beginning July 1st

-- Early September (for allocations beginning October 1st)
+- September 1st for allocations beginning October 1st

 PIs are asked to submit a request for the four upcoming calendar quarters.
 Your allocation request will then need to be renewed the following year by submitting another request.
 You may ask for fewer quarters, but if you expect to be using our systems long term we request that you submit a full year request.
 If you find your allocation amount needs to be adjusted, you can submit a new request to replace your existing request at any allocation cycle during the year.

-Allocation requests must be submitted by a CHPC PI or designated delegate.
-To specify a delegate, please email firstname.lastname@example.org and provide the name and uNID of the user you wish to have allocation delegate rights.
-(You may also specify a delegate for approving accounts.)
 Please fill out the allocation request form completely!
-The committee particularly needs to see your justification for the number of core wall clock hours you have requested.
+The committee particularly needs to see your justification for the number of core wallclock hours you have requested.
 If you are new to the allocation process, feel free to take a look at this Sample Application.
 It is good to have a track record using our systems via the quick allocation process and smaller allocations before you request a large allocation.
 Be sure to list your sources of funding, including granting agency and grant/contract numbers.
 It is also important to let us know of publications resulting from work supported by CHPC.
 This information is critical to us as it helps us continue to support the computation research community.
 The more you succeed, the more we succeed.
 Our mission to to help you get your research done!